Ethorbit/docker-user-manager/README.md

 Users and groups can be shared with other containers with the names remaining isolated from the host

 # Cons
-Any changes to users and groups outside the settings will be overrided as soon as the users container starts.
+Any changes to users and groups outside the settings will be overriden as soon as the users container starts.
 To persist changes, you have to edit the settings.yml file and then restart the user container.